-Why is cashmere wool different to other sheep’s wool?
+Why is cashmere wool different from other sheep’s wool?

-The length of the hair is much longer, and the diameter much smaller than any type of comparative sheep’s wool, which means it can be spun into exquisitely fine yarns.
-A firm favourite in the ladies collection, it is used in knitwear, as well as scarves and accessories, it is also found mixed with wool and silk within the men’s jacket collection.
+The length of the hair is much longer, and the diameter much smaller than any type of comparative sheep’s wool.
+This means it can be spun into exquisitely fine yarns.
+A firm favourite in the ladies collection, it is used in knitwear, as well as scarves and accessories.
+It is also found mixed with wool and silk within the men’s jacket collection.

 HOW TO CARE FOR YOUR KNITWEAR

+Firstly, wool is inherently dirt repellent, so avoid washing unless absolutely necessary.
+Less washing will prolong the life of the garment and is better for the environment.
 With advances in textile technology, and with the wonders of modern washing machines, it is often the case that knitwear can be washed in a machine.
 But….
-If you want to make sure your garment stays in tip top condition, hand washing it will definitely prolong its life.
+If you want to make sure your garment stays in tip top condition, hand washing is definitely best.

-The Best Way to Dry Knitwear and Avoid Pilling
+How to Dry your Knitwear and Avoid Pilling

 Drying knitwear flat is imperative – putting damp knitwear on a hanger is a recipe for disaster.
 To remove moisture once you have washed it, roll your sweater up into a towel, and press excess water out.
-Lambswool knitwear can ‘bobble’ (technically known as pilling) and this can be removed by carefully going over the surface with a razor – or again carefully, snipping the bobbles off with nail scissors.
+Lambswool knitwear can ‘bobble’ (technically known as pilling).
+However, this can be removed by carefully going over the surface with a razor or even with nail scissors.

-Store knitwear folded – avoid the temptation to hang it, and use ‘moth balls’ to make sure hungry insects don’t devour your favourite jumper during the summer months.
+The best way to store knitwear is folded.
+Avoid the temptation to hang it, and use ‘moth balls’ to make sure hungry insects don’t devour your favourite jumper!